frida/frida-website/_i18n/en/_docs/footprint.md

 FRIDA_SWIFT_BRIDGE ?= auto
 {% endhighlight %}

-If working on embedded systems, all the previous features may be disabled.
+If working on embedded systems, all the aforementioned features may be disabled.

 Specifically, they are only required in the following cases:
-- FRIDA_V8: default Javascript runtime is QuickJS so it can safelly disabled if not used.
-Required if the v8 runtime is needed, for example when specifically requested via the API `create_script(..., runtime='v8')` or in the CLI with `--runtime=v8`.
+- FRIDA_V8: default Javascript runtime is QuickJS so it can safely disabled if not used.
+Required if the V8 runtime is needed, for example when specifically requested via the API `create_script(..., runtime='v8')` or through the frida-tools CLI with `--runtime=v8`.
 - FRIDA_CONNECTIVITY: required if using certificates to enable TLS, or if using `setup_peer_connection()` (API) or `--p2p` (CLI).
 Note that it is not required for network connectivity.
-For example, it is not required when using frida-server as `frida-server -l 0.0.0.0`.
+For example, it is not required when using frida-server like this: `frida-server -l 0.0.0.0`.
-- FRIDA_DATABASE: required if using the [SqliteDatabase](https://frida.re/docs/javascript-api/#sqlitedatabase) and related APIs, can be safely disabled if not.
+- FRIDA_DATABASE: required if using [SqliteDatabase]({% link _docs/javascript-api.md#sqlitedatabase %})
+  and related APIs, can be safely disabled if not.
-- FRIDA_JAVA_BRIDGE: required only if using in a Java Virtual Machine or Android Runtime environment.
-Note that there are other languages appart from Java which runs either on the JVM or the Android Runtime, such as Kotlin and Scala.
+- FRIDA_JAVA_BRIDGE: required when wanting to call or instrument Java APIs inside processes with a Java Virtual Machine or Android Runtime environment.
+  Note that there are other languages apart from Java which run either on the JVM or the Android Runtime, such as Kotlin and Scala.
-- FRIDA_OBJC_BRIDGE and FRIDA_SWIFT_BRIDGE: required if either the istrumented app or the system daemons / APIs are programmed using Objective C or Swift respectively.
-Usually required in Apple OSes, like IOS and macOS, may be safely disabled outside the Apple ecosystem.
+- FRIDA_OBJC_BRIDGE and FRIDA_SWIFT_BRIDGE: required when wanting to call or instrument Objective-C or Swift code.
+Useful on Apple OSes, like i/macOS, may be safely disabled outside the Apple ecosystem.

 Let's run through these and look at how the different options impact footprint size on Linux/armhf (32-bit ARM).